IELTS General Training – Practice Test 2 (Untimed)

-The IELTS General Training Practice Test is structured the same as the real IELTS exam; any differences will be described in the instructions that you see before each section of the test.
-To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here
+The IELTS General Training practice test is structured the same as the real IELTS test; any differences will be described in the instructions that you see before each section of the test.
+To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here.

 A conversation between two people set in an everyday social context.

 A monologue set in an everyday social context, e.g. a speech about local facilities.